ory/sdk/clients/client/dotnet/docs/V0alpha2Api.md

             config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new V0alpha2Api(config);
-            var id = id_example;  // string | ID must be set to the ID of identity you want to update var clientAdminUpdateIdentityBody = new ClientAdminUpdateIdentityBody(); // ClientAdminUpdateIdentityBody |  (optional)
+            var id = "id_example";  // string | ID must be set to the ID of identity you want to update var clientAdminUpdateIdentityBody = new ClientAdminUpdateIdentityBody(); // ClientAdminUpdateIdentityBody |  (optional)

             try